artgenexyz/webflow-nft-components/README.md

    CONTRACT_ADDRESS = "YOUR CONTRACT ADDRESS HERE"
    CONTRACT_ABI = []                   // needed for non-verified contracts only
    NETWORK_ID = 4                      // defaults to 1: Ethereum network
-   IS_TESTNET = true                   // true defaults to 4: Rinkeby network
+   IS_TESTNET = true                   // true defaults to 5: Goerli network
    MAX_PER_MINT = 5                    // max value of NFT quantity slider in the modal, default is 20
    DEFAULTS = {
       labels: {